Tuesday, June 25, 2024

 An exploration of possible modern uses of clear-weather atmospheric electricity.

-The idea: On clear, calm days, release tiny, negatively charged sulfur particles near ground level (but no lower than 25 cm) and wait for them to rise into the stratosphere on the sky voltage.
+On clear, calm days, release tiny, negatively charged sulfur particles near ground level (but no lower than 25 cm) and wait for them to rise into the stratosphere on the sky voltage.
 They should then oxidize to a sulfuric acid aerosol, which is a powerful climate cooling agent if present in the stratosphere.
-The stratosphere begins 8 km above the surface in the arctic and 16 km above the surface in the tropics (mode= 12 km).
+The stratosphere begins 8 km above the surface in the arctic and 16 km above the surface in the tropics (mode = 12 km).
 At the surface, the electric field of the sky voltage has an intensity of 100 to 200 volts/m, earth negative, with the maximum occurring at 18:00 UTC, no matter where you are.
 It is part of the global atmospheric electric circuit, which is powered by thunderstorms and other electrified clouds.
 Solid sulfur can be negatively charged by friction, a process called tribocharging.
 Tribocharging is already used in one type of powder coating technology.

 A network of photochemical reactions given here https://doi.org/10.1073/pnas.1620870114 [1] (scheme 1) suggests that elemental sulfur will change into sulfuric acid aerosols in the atmosphere.
 (The scheme is presented as applying to anoxic conditions, but in the text, it is presented as describing current knowledge of atmospheric sulfur chemistry.)
 A fly in the ointment is that an irreversible step is shown going from gaseous S8 to solid S8, and I want reversible, so I am still searching for a rigorous chemical precedent for the supposed transformation.
 DOI:10.1126/sciadv.abc3687 [2] figures 5B and S4, shows that when suspended in an aqueous solution at pH 6, solid sulfur generates sulfate when irradiated at 280 nm (shortest-wavelength end of the UVB range).
 That precedent isn’t rigorous either but it is helpful in addressing the question of providing sulfur in solid elemental form.